gletort/Oocytor/README.md

 Oocytor uses other Fiji plugins which you may have to install if they are not already installed.
 See the following section.

 ### Dependencies
+Oocytor uses the following Fiji plugins:
+* [CSBDeep_fiji](https://github.com/CSBDeep/CSBDeep_fiji#imagej-update-site "CSBDeep install"): this plugin is used in the segmentation part.
+To install it, add it in Fiji update sites (go to `Help>Update..`, clik on `Manage update sites`, look for `CSBDeep` and select it)
+* [FeatureJ](https://imagescience.org/meijering/software/featurej/ "FeatureJ website"): this plugin in the features part only.
+Add the `.jar` files given in FeatureJ website to the `plugins` folder of Fiji.

 ### Use
 Once installed, the plugin can be found in Fiji in the `Plugins>CIRB>Oocytor` menu.

+### Macros
+We put in the [`Macros`](./Macros "macros folder") folder of this repository several ImageJ/Fiji macros that can be usefull to automatize some parts of using `Oocytor` on several files for example.
+* `Oocytor_DisplayROIs.ijm` ask to choose a file and open it with the corresponding segmentation ROIs if they have been done.
+* `Oocytor_DrawROI.ijm` open and draw the corresponding segmentation ROIs on one slice or on the full stack, for one image or all images of a folder.
+The color of the drawing (red for cortex and orange for zona pellucida) can be changed in the code of the macro.
+* `Oocytor_individualizeOocytes.ijm` find all the oocytes in a stack/images containing several ones and create new stack/images of cropped region containing only one full oocyte in the center.
+* `Oocytor_runAll.ijm` performs directly all the steps of `Oocytor` analysis (cortex and zp segmentation, NEBD detection and features extraction) on a given file/directory.
+* `Oocytor_WriteOoCyteCenterPosition.ijm` writes the position of the ROIs cortex of the oocyte (found by oocytor) at all time/z points if it is stack of images for all the files of a given directory.

+Other macros will be added while developping `Oocytor` and of course feel free to add yours.